tamaracvjetkovic/beauty-salon/README.md

 This was an university project for the course "Object-Oriented Programming 1", taken in the 2nd semester of the Software Engineering and Information Technologies program.

+The ``goal`` of the project was to:
+- become familiar with Java
+- apply object-oriented programming principles,
+- build a decent GUI using Java Swing,

+#
 Technologies used:
 - ``Java``
 - ``Java Swing``
+#
 Date: March, 2023.

 ---